Remote experience research

 These are challenging times but with preparation and adaptation, you can learn a lot from your users, customers, employees – name it as you like.

-In conclusion, we can help you with some of the above-mentioned research tools – get in touch to find out how.
+In conclusion, we can help you with some of the above-mentioned research tools – get in touch to find out how, or learn more about the basics of customer experience research.
 This crisis might be an opportunity to widen your remote research methods and experience.
 And most importantly: stay safe.